AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 The first example would be the error message I shown in the TDD part, when the error message shows, this is a bug, but because we define a precise test, the bug is already clear, we already have the visibility and the loop thightened, so we know how to move forward.
 So, the first way to get some information about the bug is to run the test. (if we are lucky enough to have tests in the test we are debugging)

 Bug are in lot of places and even without a test, I learned that one of the main skill is to be able to read the error message.

+----- Here is how I would keep moving forward debugguging while setting up. -----

 For example, the bug could be during the setup and we are not able to get much visibility from places we don't control.
 For example:

 I downloaded a repository online and when I run 'rspec' to see the test I receive the following message: